MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/quotation-planning.md

 ms.dyn365.ops.version: 10.0.30
 ---

-# Plan based on quotations
+# Plan based on quotations and RFQs

 [!include [banner](../../includes/banner.md)]

-Sales quotations and requests for quotations (RFQs) represent possible or even likely future sales orders.
-Therefore, it makes sense to take these into consideration during master planning to plan extra supply based on how likely each quotation or RFQ is to become an actual order.
-This topic describes how to set up master planning to take sales quotations and RFQs into consideration when generating planned orders.
+Quotations and requests for quotations (RFQs) represent possible or even likely future orders.
+Therefore, it makes sense to take these into consideration during master planning to plan extra supply based on existing RFQs and how likely each quotation is to become an actual order.
+This topic describes how to set up master planning to take quotations and RFQs into consideration when generating planned orders.

 <!-- KFM: Does this require PO, or does the legacy engine also support this?
 Is any FM needed? -->